nkraja33/Build_a_CI-CD_Pipeline/README.md

  ![git_clone.JPG](screenshots/git_clone.JPG)

- b. change to directory cloned from github
+ b. change to the directory cloned from github

 ```
 cd Build_a_CI-CD_Pipeline
 ```

  c.
-Create a virtual environment to make sure our app runs in a specific version of tools
+Create a virtual environment to make sure our app runs with a specific version of tools

 ```
 make setup